LineaLabs/lineapy/docs/source/fundamentals/quickstart.rst

         y=df["sepal.width"],
     )

-Now, say you reached the end of your development and decided to save the trained model.
-You can store the model as a LineaPy :ref:`artifact <concepts>` as follows:
+Let's say you're happy with your above code, and you've decided to save the trained model.
+You can store the model as a LineaPy :ref:`artifact <concepts>` with the following code:

 .. code:: python